-Per the Conversion Stipulation, the Petitioning Creditors agreed, among other things, not to oppose or seek to terminate the Debtors' exclusive right to file a chapter 11 plan for the first 120 days after the Conversion Date.21 During the 120 days post-conversion, the Debtors did nothing to progress these Chapter 11 Cases in good faith.
+Per the Conversion Stipulation, the Petitioning Creditors agreed, among other things, not to oppose or seek to terminate the Debtors' exclusive right to file a chapter 11 plan for the first 120 days after the Conversion Date.20 In the Petitioning Creditors' opinion, during the 120 days post-conversion, the Debtors did nothing to progress these Chapter 11 Cases in good faith.
 The Debtors did not reach out to the Petitioning Creditors to discuss any form of consensual resolution of the Debtors' obligations, much less discuss a plan during the 120-day exclusivity period.
-The Debtors also refused to engage with the Creditors' Committee, even after instructed by the Bankruptcy Court to do so.
+The Petitioning Creditors understand that Debtors also refused to engage with the Creditors' Committee, even after instructed by the Bankruptcy Court to do so.